 In general, any acquisition by a “non-Canadian” of control of a “Canadian business” is either notifiable or reviewable under the ICA.
 Whether an acquisition is notifiable or reviewable depends on the structure of the transaction and the value and nature of the Canadian business being acquired, namely whether the transaction is a direct or an indirect acquisition of control of a Canadian business.
 With limited exceptions, the federal government must be satisfied that a reviewable transaction “is likely to be of net benefit to Canada” before closing can proceed; notifiable transactions only require that the investor submit a report after closing.
 Separate and apart from the net benefit review, the ICA also provides that any investment in a Canadian business by a non-Canadian can be subject to a national security review.

 The threshold for a pre-closing net benefit review depends on whether the purchaser is: (a) controlled by a person or entity from a member of the World Trade Organization (WTO); (b) a state-owned enterprise (SOE); or (c) from a country considered a “Trade Agreement Investor” under the ICA.
-A different threshold also applies if the Canadian business carries on a cultural business.
+Trade Agreement Investors include investors from the European Union, the United States of America, Korea, Mexico, Chile, Peru, Colombia, Panama, Honduras, Australia, Japan, New Zealand, Singapore and Vietnam.
+Under the terms of the Withdrawal Agreement between the United Kingdom and the European Union, the UK will continue to benefit from the higher EU threshold as it transitions out of the EU.

-Generally speaking, for a non-SOE from a WTO country (other than a Trade Agreement Investor) directly acquiring a Canadian business that does not carry on a cultural business, the threshold will be whether the Canadian business has an enterprise value of greater than C$1.045 billion.
+Generally speaking, for a non-SOE from a WTO country (other than a Trade Agreement Investor) directly acquiring a Canadian business that does not carry on a cultural business, the threshold will be whether the Canadian business has an enterprise value of greater than C$1.075 billion (up from $1.045 billion in 2019).

-For a non-SOE from a Trade Agreement Investor directly acquiring a Canadian business that does not carry on a cultural business, the threshold will be whether the Canadian business has an enterprise value of greater than C$1.568 billion.
+For a non-SOE from a Trade Agreement Investor directly acquiring a Canadian business that does not carry on a cultural business, the threshold will be whether the Canadian business has an enterprise value of greater than C$1.613 billion (up from $1.568 billion in 2019).

 How enterprise value will be determined will depend on the nature of the transaction:

 The net benefit review threshold for investments by SOEs from WTO member states is based on the book value of the assets of the Canadian business.
-It increases annually, and for 2019 the threshold will be C$416 million, up from C$398 million in 2018.
+It increases annually, and for 2020 the threshold is C$428 million, up from C$416 million in 2019.

 The net benefit review threshold for investments by non-WTO investors, or for the direct acquisition of control of a cultural business (regardless of the nationality of the buyer) is C$5 million in book value.
 The threshold for an indirect acquisition of control is C$50 million in asset value.